SergioMartin86/jaffar/README.md

   meson ..
   ninja

-Notes on SDL2
+Requisites
 ---------------

-Jaffar has been tested using SDL2 2.0.14 and SDL2_image 2.0.5.
+- SDL2: Jaffar has been tested using SDL2 2.0.14 and SDL2_image 2.0.5.
 If these libraries are not present at the moment of installation, Jaffar will install them automatically.
 However, these pre-packaged versions have shown some problems on some systems when running on the x11 driver (dummy driver works).

-For use in environments without video output, set the following environment variable:

-export SDL_VIDEODRIVER=dummy
-export SDL_AUDIODRIVER=dummy

-To reactivate video/audio output set it to:

-export SDL_VIDEODRIVER=
-export SDL_AUDIODRIVER=

 Usage
 -------------